 If you’re looking for restaurants in Carrickfergus, Northern Ireland, Castello Italia is a great option.
-This italian restaurant has an outdoor patio that we were lucky enough to enjoy.
-The pizza and pasta we had were amazing.
-It was a switch from the traditional Irish food we knew we’d be eating throughout our Ireland road trip.
-This kid-friendly restaurant in Carrickfergus also has an espresso bar, and ice cream and other sweet treats.
+This italian restaurant has an outdoor patio with amazing pizza and pasta.
+It was a great change from the traditional Irish food we knew we’d be eating throughout our Ireland road trip.
+It also has an espresso bar, and ice cream and other sweet treats.
 There are also several other great Carrickfergus restaurants with seaside views.

 If you’re visiting Carrickafergus with kids, one stop you can’t miss is the Marine Gardens Play Park.
 It’s so good that I even recommend driving out taking a day trip from Belfast to Carrickfergus for the playground alone.
-Marine Gardens Play Park is right across from Castello Italia and down the street from the Carrickafergus Castle.
-This massive playground has tons of different swings, slides and other play structures for kids of all ages.
+This massive playground in Carrickfergus has tons of different swings, slides and other play structures for kids of all ages.
 The focal point is a huge pirate ship that kids can play in.
 There’s even a smaller ship for younger kids.
-Not only it amazing, but Marine Gardens Play Park is also a free, making it the perfect stop if you’re looking for fun, free things to do in Northern Ireland with kids.
+The Marine Gardens Play Park is also a free, making it the perfect stop if you’re looking for fun, free things to do in Northern Ireland with kids.

 Carrickfergus to Cushendall

 From Carrickfergus, we made the drive about an hour north to the beautiful coastal town of Cushendall.
-The drive along the coast of Northern Ireland is so scenic and beautiful.
-(And I can bet that you’re going to want to stop the car at least a few times to take it all in.)
-If you’re driving north from Belfast and Carrickfergus, I definitely recommend taking the longer route along the coast versus cutting through the inland towns.
+The Northern Ireland coastal route is so scenic and beautiful.
+If you’re driving north from Belfast and Carrickfergus, I definitely recommend taking the longer drive along the causeway coastal route versus cutting through the inland towns.

 If you’re looking for one of the best places to stay in Northern Ireland, Cushendall is a great seaside town.
-We stayed in Cushendall for 3 nights, and as part of the Glens of Antrim, and it’s absolutely beautiful.
+We stayed in Cushendall for 3 nights, and as part of the Glens of Antrim it’s absolutely beautiful.
 Not only that, but I’m pretty sure we were the only tourists from outside of Europe.
 It was a nice break from the busier cities we visited on our Ireland road trip itinerary, like Dublin and Belfast.

 Cottage Rental in Cushendall

 Our 4 bedroom cottage in Cushendall was on the hillside and one of 6 cottages in Moneyvart Manor.
-The cottage was perfect for families or a group.
-If you’re looking where to stay in Cushendall with a family, this cottage has everything you need for a home away from home.
-The lovely host provides several breakfast items including bread, jam and fruit.
-The house is also equipped with everything from a washer to a picnic basket to wetsuits for the beach.
+If you’re looking where to stay in Northern Ireland with family, this cottage has everything you need for a home away from home.
+The lovely host provided several breakfast items including bread, jam and fruit.
+The house is also equipped with everything from a washer, to a picnic basket, to wetsuits for the beach.

 If you’re not already signed up for AirBnB, register through our referral link here for credit toward your first stay.

 Speaking of, I have to give our host, Christine, credit for opening her home to us in a pinch and also for being a great tour guide.
-She has a detailed guide book for guests with so many ideas for things to do in Northern Ireland.
+She has a detailed guide book for guests with so many ideas for things to do in Northern Ireland with kids or without.
 She also made great recommendations for kid-friendly restaurants in Cushendall.